Battle of the Hill - 40+ Years of Cross Campus Hockey

 By James Cavanaugh, Edited by Eric Drummie

 It was first thought that the 150th Battle of the Hill was played on Halloween (Oct.
 31st) 2007 at the LBR (UNB won 8-3), actually that was game #155.
 Then it was thought that Feb.
-10th, 2006 at the LBR (5 games earlier) was the 'game' - a 10-3 win by STU, but it was game #149.
+10th, 2006 at the LBR (5 games earlier) was 'the game' - a 10-3 win by STU, but it happened to be game #149.
 The current date (as research keeps uncovering new UNB/STU games based on unbalanced schedules of the late 60s) was October 20th, 2006 at the York Arena - the only 'battle' game held there.

 There are many intense sports rivalries throughout North America: Yankees - Red Sox, Leafs - Canadiens, Oilers - Flames, the list goes on.
 In Fredericton, there exists high school rivalries FHS - OHS, and more recently FHS - LHHS, but the premier rivalry is the annual Battle of the Hill which features the city's two university men's hockey teams, the St. Thomas Tommies and the University of New Brunswick Varsity Reds.